-Nearly 96% of all hydrogen is derived from fossil fuels, with natural gas being by far the most frequently used with an estimated 49%, followed by liquid hydrocarbons at 29%, coal at 18%, and electrolysis and other by-product sources of hydrogen with 4%.
+Nearly 96% of all hydrogen is derived from fossil fuels, with natural gas being by far the most frequently used with an estimated 49%, followed by liquid hydrocarbons at 29%, 18% from coal, and about 4% from electrolysis and other by-product sources of hydrogen.

-In China, steam reforming of coal and steam reforming of natural gas are two major methods of producing large volumes of hydrogen.
-Hydrogen produced by these two methods is used mainly in the production of ammonia and methanol in China.
-At one time, the refineries used mainly naphtha as raw material.
-With the increasing prices of crude oil, many were converted to use coal or natural gas as feedstocks.
-Ammonia, petroleum refining and methanol are the three single largest hydrogen markets in China.
-These three areas account for over 90% of China’s total hydrogen consumption.
+Steam reforming of coal and steam reforming of natural gas are two major methods for producing large volumes of hydrogen in China.
+Hydrogen produced by these two methods is used mainly in the production of ammonia and methanol there.
+Ammonia, petroleum refining, and methanol are the three largest individual markets for hydrogen in China, accounting for over 93% of China’s total hydrogen consumption in 2014.

-Opportunities in hydrogen look strong in the forecast period (2013–2018), with an estimated consumption of about 868 billion normal cubic meters in 2018.
+Opportunities in hydrogen globally look strong in the forecast period (2014-19).
 Production of ammonia has been on the rise, especially in the United States, with lower natural gas prices providing an advantage.
 The methanol market is also experiencing robust growth.
 Demand for distillate is steadily on the increase.
+Refineries are large-volume producers and consumers of hydrogen for distillate.
 In general, environmental regulations implemented in most industrialized countries result in increased hydrogen requirements at refineries for gasoline and diesel desulfurization because of increased demand for cleaner fuels and tighter engine manufacturer specifications.